Varkala Sivagiri railway station

-Varkala Sivagiri railway station, station code VAK, is a major railway station (NSG 4 Category) in Kerala serving the town of Varkala in Thiruvananthapuram.
-It is the second-busiest railway station in the state capital district Trivandrum in terms of passenger movement and 14th busiest in Kerala State.
+Varkala Sivagiri railway station (station code: VAK) is an NSG–3 category Indian railway station in Thiruvananthapuram railway division of Southern Railway zone. is a major railway station in Kerala serving the town of Varkala and northern areas of Thiruvananthapuram district.
+It is the second-busiest railway station in the state capital district Thiruvananthapuram in terms of passenger movement and 14th busiest in Kerala State.

 Around 54 trains halts in this station which handled more than 17,730 passengers daily with 3 platforms.
 It is on Kollam–Thiruvananthapuram trunk line.
-Station is well connected to major metropolitan & tier 2 cities like Trivandrum, Hyderabad, Kochi, Delhi, Bangalore, Mangalore, Chennai, Mumbai, Vijayawada, Kolkata, Goa etc.
+Station is well connected to major metropolitan & tier 2 cities like Thiruvananthapuram, Hyderabad, Kochi, Delhi, Bangalore, Mangalore, Chennai, Mumbai, Vijayawada, Kolkata, Goa etc.

 Traffic

-In 2018–19 FY about 41lakh passengers were passed through this station and make a profit of 11.12 cr.
+In 2023–24 FY about 41lakh passengers were passed through this station and make a profit of 20.12 cr.
 Varkala is the second-busiest railway station after Thiruvananthapuram Central.
 In close proximity to the station is Varkala Municipal Bus Station.
-It serves the people from northern part of entire Trivandrum district and southern part of Kollam district.
+It serves the people from northern part of entire Thiruvananthapuram district and southern part of Kollam district.

 History

 The metre-gauge railway line passing through the Varkala town was completed in 1917 and opened for traffic on 1 January 1918.
-The line was then up to Chakkai near Trivandrum.
-On 4 November 1931 it was extended to Trivandrum Central.
+The line was then up to Chakkai near Thiruvananthapuram.
+On 4 November 1931 it was extended to Thiruvananthapuram Central.
 Later, considering the steady increase in passenger traffic the metre-gauge was converted into broad-gauge which was inaugurated by the Prime Minister on 13 September 1977· There are two approach roads from Kallambalam and Parippally to Varkala railway station from the National Highway 66.